Mahmaddz/QCMS/readme.md

   ```

 ### 🏗️ Step 1: Build the Project (Option 1)
-This step prepares the system for first-time setup:
+This step prepares the system for first-time (only one time) setup:
 ```
 ./qcms-setup.sh
 ```